nikic/nikic.github.com/_posts/2023-10-22-How-to-reduce-LLVM-crashes.markdown

 llc -disable-output < foo.5.precodegen.bc
 ```

 When using ThinLTO, there will be many bitcode files.
-For middle-end crashes you can find the one missing opt/precodegen.
+For middle-end crashes, you can find the one missing opt/precodegen.
 For backend crashes, just try all of them:

 ```sh
 for f in *.precodegen.bc; do echo $f; llc -disable-output < $f; done